 Do The Dutch Still Wear Wooden Shoes?

-Wooden shoes are not as common as they used to be in The Netherlands.
+Wooden shoes are less common than they used to be in The Netherlands.
 However, you can still see Dutchmen wearing wooden shoes in the countryside.

 It doesn’t matter if wooden shoes get dirty because they are much easier to clean than leather shoes.
 I am not a farmer and don’t live in the countryside, but I have wooden shoes to work in the garden.